codefresh-io/docs.codefresh.io/_docs/clients/upgrade-gitops-cli.md

 | `brew` | N/A| `brew tap codefresh-io/cli && brew install cf2`|````

 ## Install the GitOps CLI
-Install the Codefresh CLI using the option that best suits you: `curl`, `brew`, or standard download.
+Install the GitOps CLI using the option that best suits you: `curl`, `brew`, or standard download.
 If you are not sure which OS to select for `curl`, simply select one, and Codefresh automatically identifies and selects the right OS for CLI installation.

 1. Do one of the following: